What is Point of Service (POS) Health Insurance?

-In general, a Point of Service (POS) health insurance plan provides access to health care services at a lower overall cost, but with fewer choices.
-Plans may vary, but in general, POS plans are considered a combination of HMO and PPO plans.
+A Point of Service (POS) health insurance plan provides access to health care services at a lower overall cost, but with fewer choices.
+Plans may vary, but in general, POS plans are considered a combination of Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) plans.
 You can access care from in-network or out-of-network providers and facilities, but your level of coverage will be better when you stay in-network.
-If you have a point of service plan, depending on your specific plan design, you may be required to get referrals from your primary care provider (PCP).
+If you have a point of service plan, depending on your specific plan design, you may be required to get referrals from your Primary Care Provider (PCP).

 What does “point of service” mean?